MaPhil/asset-db/storage-gap-analysis.md

   * Controllers and loaders read/write normalized rows: `api/v1/controllers/MeasuresController.js` and `lib/assetStructure.js`.【F:api/v1/controllers/MeasuresController.js†L40-L288】【F:lib/assetStructure.js†L61-L382】

 **Target Vision (Denormalized / Document):**
-* Each raw measure upload produces a JSON document under `storage/measures/` (e.g., `{upload-id}.json`) with all rows.
-If a same-named file already exists, it is moved to `storage/measures/archived/{upload-id}.json` before the new upload is stored.
+* A single active measures document `storage/measures.json` holds hash-keyed rows derived by concatenating row values.
-* Active measures live in a single file (e.g., `storage/measures/active.json`) structured as `{ hash: { ...row fields... } }`, where `hash` is derived by concatenating row values and hashing the result.
+* When a measures upload arrives via the dedicated endpoint, check for an existing `storage/measures.json`; if present, move it to `storage/archived-measures/{upload-id-or-timestamp}.json` before writing the new content.
-* Archived measure uploads keep the same hash-keyed structure in `storage/measures/archived/{upload-id}.json` for superseded or explicitly archived uploads.
+* Archived measure uploads keep the same hash-keyed structure as the active file.

-**Gap:** Measure data is split across normalized tables with no hash-keyed active store, no per-upload raw files, and no archive location.
-Hash generation and keying logic do not exist in the current codebase.
+**Gap:** Measure data is split across normalized tables with no hash-keyed active store or archival process that moves the previous `storage/measures.json` into an archive folder.

 ---